 Use a Good App to Help You Learn Japanese

-It’s ok to have books and immerse yourself in Japanese, but what if you want to learn Japanese on the go?
-Personally, I like learning Japanese anywhere, so I like to use mobile apps to help me with that.
+It’s okay to have books and immerse yourself in Japanese, but what if you want to learn Japanese on the go?
+I like learning Japanese anywhere, so I like to use mobile apps to help me with that.
 My favorite is the Japanesepod101 app because it’s free when you start learning, and you can later upgrade your account if you want to have more features available.
-Plus, you usually have a 7-days trial with the premium features unlocked, so you can try them all for a while and decide if it is worth the upgrade.
+Plus, you usually have a 7-day trial with the premium features unlocked, so you can try them all for a while and decide if it is worth the upgrade.